-Coordinator Heritage and Cultural Landscapes, City of Ballarat
+World Heritage and Regional Development Lead, City of Ballarat

-Susan is the Coordinator of Heritage and Cultural Landscapes at the City of Ballarat.
+Susan is the World Heritage and Regional Development Lead at the City of Ballarat.
 In this role she is co-coordinating the roll out of the Central Victorian Goldfields World Heritage Bid program for the 13 local government partners.
 She shares this role with Trevor Budge representing the City of Greater Bendigo.

 Since 2012, Susan has led the implementation of UNESCO’s Recommendation on the Historic Urban Landscape (HUL) at the City of Ballarat as part of their international pilot program and has integrated UNESCO’s HUL approach and sustainable tourism framework into the Goldfields’ World Heritage bid.